-Hobie is following up on the success of its first inflatable pedal kayak, the Hobie iTrek 9 Ultralight, with an expanded iTrek lineup for 2022.
+Hobie is following up on the success of its first inflatable pedal kayak, the Hobie iTrek 9 Ultralight, with an expanded iTrek lineup.
 Just like the original, these new Hobie inflatable kayaks are lightweight, easy to transport and feature the advanced technology of Hobie’s Mirage Drive pedal system.
 Hobie inflatable kayaks use the same “dropstitch” construction employed in Hobie inflatable standup paddleboards, yielding a stiff and durable inflatable pedal kayak that performs almost as well as a hardshell—yet deflates, packs up small and stores easily in a closet.

 You may recognize the Hobie brand of watersports equipment.
 Hobie was founded in 1950 and previously redefined surfboards and became synonymous with exciting and fun watersports with the Hobie Cat sailboat, so it’s no surprise Hobie inflatable kayaks are top of the line.